 Parents living with Intellectual Disability

-Article 23 of the United Nations Convention on the Rights of Persons with Disabilities states that a child should not be separated from their parents on the basis of a disability of either the child or one or both of the parents.
+The United Nations has a rule (Article 23 of the Convention on the Rights of Persons with Disabilities) that says a child should not be taken away from their parents just because the parent or child has a disability.

 Organisations and groups supporting parents with intellectual disability